 The Indigenous component of the funding formula supports the unique costs of providing culturally appropriate child care services for families identifying themselves as Indigenous living off reserve.
-Funding is allocated using Statistics Canada data on the number of Indigenous children between the ages of zero to four with Indigenous ancestry.
+Funding is allocated using Statistics Canada data on the number of children between the ages of zero to four with Indigenous ancestry who live off reserve.
 This funding should be used with the overall objective of increasing access to licensed child care for Indigenous children and families.

-The Indigenous Component funding totals \$4.1 million in 2018 and is based on the following data element and benchmark:
+The Indigenous Component funding totals \$4.8 million in 2020 and is based on the following data element and benchmark: